 In May 1215, following John’s failures in France, a rebellion broke out among the English barons.
-John was forced to the bargaining table by 40 barons at Runnymede, an open meadow alongside the River Thames midway between London and the king’s castle at Windsor, where he was compelled to sign a new agreement: the ‘Great Charter’ (Magna Carta).
+John was forced to the bargaining table by 40 barons at Runnymede, an open meadow stretched alongside the River Thames midway between London and the king’s castle at Windsor.
+There John was compelled to sign a new agreement: the ‘Great Charter’ (Magna Carta).
 This extraordinary document set new limits on monarchical and baronial powers, as well as an affirmation of freedom for the English Church and it established the rights and liberties for ‘all freemen of the realm and their heirs for ever.’
 In fact, Magna Carta was only the most recent document in a long history dating back to Henry I and even to Anglo-Saxon law regarding the relationship between king and people.
 Of King John, Winston Churchill writes: “…when the long tally is added it will be seen that the British nation and the English-speaking world owe far more to the vices of John than to the labours of virtuous sovereigns; for it was through the union of many forces against him that the most famous milestone of our rights and freedom was in fact set up” (100).

 “The democratic aspiration is no mere recent phase in human history . . .
 It was written in Magna Carta.”

 Here is a portion of the text of Magna Carta:

 “TO ALL FREE MEN OF OUR KINGDOM we have also granted, for us and our heirs for ever, all the liberties written out below, to have and to keep for them and their heirs, of us and our heirs:”